 TGbe editor: Modify the subclause as the following (Track Changes ON):

 The Authenticator uses the Group key handshake to send a new GTK and, if management frame protection is negotiated, a new IGTK, and if beacon protection is enabled, a new BIGTK to the Supplicant.
+When the Authenticator is an AP MLD and the Supplicant is a non-AP MLD, the Authenticator may also use the Group Key handshake to send new GTK/s for any of the setup links and, if management frame protection is negotiated, new IGTK/s for any of the setup links, and if beacon protection is enabled, new BIGTK/s for any of the setup links to the Supplicant.

 The Authenticator may initiate the exchange when a Supplicant is disassociated or deauthenticated.